District announces additional graduation changes, graduates allowed more tickets - The Vicksburg Post

 For River City Early College High School graduates, their graduation ceremony on May 26 will be held at 6 p.m. at the Vicksburg Convention Center.
 Each of the estimated 60 graduates will be allowed 10 tickets.

-For the estimated 250 seniors at Warren Central High School, they will each be allowed six tickets to their graduation ceremonies on May 27 at 6 p.m.
+For the estimated 250 seniors at Warren Central High School, they will each be allowed six tickets to their graduation ceremony on May 27 at 6 p.m.

 Seniors at Vicksburg High School, who are set to graduate on May 28, will be allowed eight tickets per graduate.
 The graduating class at Vicksburg High School is estimated to be 185 graduates.